patternfetch Stock candlestick pattern API

 dojineutraldirectionless

-Same engulfing, different corpus
+Same engulfing, different corpus — and the split disappears

 Free to start.
 MCP-native for agents.